Flatiron Hot! Gamer: Is the Nintendo Switch Destined to Succeed or Doomed to Fail?

 By Max Shapiro

 Two months ago, Nintendo finally pulled back the curtain on their upcoming video game console codenamed “NX”—now called the Nintendo Switch.
 And to no one’s surprise, it’s not your typical gaming system.
 As many have suspected, the Switch is a home console and a handheld system fused into one machine.
-The console itself, in its purest form , is simply a 7.25 × 4.19-inch tablet.
+The console itself, in its purest form, is simply a 7.25 × 4.19-inch tablet.
 When you insert the Switch into a docking station, it can be played on your TV.
 The system’s main controller consists of two detachable pieces called “Joy-Cons” held in a grip (a more traditional-looking controller called the Switch Pro Controller will also be available).
 But when you want to take Switch on the go, you simply take the console out of the dock, detach the Joy-Cons from the grip, and attach them to either side of the system itself, converting it into a PS Vita-like device.
-But that’s not all: using an adorable little kickstand, you can prop the Switch up and detach the Joy-Cons, which both function as individual controllers (but you can still also use both of them as one unified controller), allowing for a true console on-the-go.
+But that’s not all: using an adorable little kickstand, you can prop the Switch up and detach the Joy-Cons, which both function as individual controllers (but you can still also use both of them as one unified controller à la the Wii Remote and Nunchuck), allowing for a true home console on the go.
 If you’re still confused, take a look at the videos above.

 But enough summarizing.
 The real question is: will the Switch fly off shelves like the Wii, or does Nintendo have another Wii U situation on their hands?